Interim Urbanism, Youth, and Homes In-Between

 Architecture of Home (For Now) (model and moving image) presents the typological and formal excerpts of the architecture that define and facilitate the fluid yet precarious domestic realm of youth in New York City and their emergent notions of home. ↩

 Changing meanings of home and belonging, and the manifold forms of youth’s transient domesticity, are not only critical contexts but may also be effective instruments for reshaping society.
-The recognition of the shared but systematically biased and diametrically opposed experiences of today’s youth encourages the recognition of increasing precarity in the context of increasing mobility usually hidden away as private matters.
+The acknowledgement of the shared but systematically biased and diametrically opposed experiences of today’s youth encourages the recognition of increasing precarity in the context of increasing mobility usually hidden away as private matters.
 Youth’s openness affords experimentation and their fast-evolving notions of domesticity provoke the exploration of alternative programmatic and typological frameworks of living that reconsider the places of the individual and the collective.
 Radical propositions of the new interim urbanism may frame the possibilities of architecture that engender more equitable sharing of resources and open collaboration in the context of increasingly fragmented collective spheres.

 “Interim Urbanism: Youth, Dwelling, City- New York” (N H D M, 2019) is part of a larger investigation on “Interim Urbanism” and its intersections with youth’s domestic realms.
 The project explores selected critical instances and projections set forth around youth dwelling in New York City, utilizing its rich demographic complexities of the youth population and exploring the specificities in their lives as well as general conditions of living in large metropolises.